ajdesalvio/maize-abiotic-biotic/README.md

 5) RGB vegetation indices can then be extracted from the segmented images.
 For each index, the mean and median value of the index is returned.

 #### Case Study 2
-See the `Case Study 2` folder for the Python and R scripts used in the maize abiotic stress (optimal vs. delayed planting) case study that uses Genomes to Fields data from Texas in 2021.
+- See the `Case Study 2` folder for the Python and R scripts used in the maize abiotic stress (optimal vs. delayed planting) case study that uses Genomes to Fields data from Texas in 2021.
 The `Case Study 2 Data` folder contains files needed to run the scripts.
-The python environment setup for Case Study 2 can be performed similar to the procedure outlined in Case Study 1, except using the Case_Study_2.yml file.
+- The python environment setup for Case Study 2 can be performed similar to the procedure outlined in Case Study 1, except using the Case_Study_2.yml file.
+- To perform the analyses in Case Study 2, R scripts with prefixes 1-4 are performed first.
+After completing these scripts, run the (only) python script to query MaizeMine for GO terms and gene annotations.
+After this, use R script 5.